 We like selling property OUR way, which is to say no down payment and a fifteen-year amortization.

-Unfortunately, if we do that when there’s a building involved, no matter how awful that building is, there are still quite a number of people who are quite capable of making it, and the property, even worse.
+Unfortunately, if we do that when there’s a building involved, no matter how awful that building is, there are still quite a number of people who are quite capable of making the cabin, and the property, even worse.

-What I’m getting at is that we need to sell this property to a serious, capable adult that we know is going to be reliable; someone who’ll do what they say they will.
+What I’m getting at is that we need to sell this property to a serious, capable, adult who we know is going to be reliable; someone who’ll do what they say they will.

 If you’re really serious about living in the country, you’ve got to have a drilled well, so it’s not like this is going to cause you to buy anything you don’t need otherwise.
 We’ll sell you this nice 2.7 acres with this pretty-awful cabin you see in the photos for the first monthly payment on a 15-year note, as long as you contractually agree not to live on the property until you’ve drilled a well (and the state will require a legal septic solution).

-We only have a couple of pictures, but you need to visit the property in person before you make this deal.
+We have a few pictures to see here, but you need to visit the property in person before you make this deal.

-- CLEARWATER MOUNTAIN PARCEL Q: as shown on the Official Plat of Clearwater Mountain recorded in the Office of Reynolds County Recorder, Centerville, Missouri at Book 2, Page 4.
+CLEARWATER MOUNTAIN PARCEL A: as shown on the Official Plat of Clearwater Mountain recorded in the Office of Reynolds County Recorder, Centerville, Missouri at Book 2, Page 4.
 Section 26, Township 29, Range 2E

-- We do not supply water or water systems to any of these properties.
+We do not supply water or water systems to any of these properties.
 Purchasers of these parcels need to arrange to drill their own private water well.
-For information on drilling procedures, you should contact local well-drillers in the area.
-The typical cost of a complete well, casing and pump system is usually around $6,500-$7,500.
+For information on drilling procedures you should contact local well-drillers.
+Current prices charged by local well-drillers run around $8 per foot to drill and $9-13 per foot to install a 6-inch casing.
+Missouri law requires a minimum of 80 feet of casing in all locations and more in some.
+The estimated cost of a complete well, casing and pump system in this area is $7,500.
 Permits are not required to drill water wells for single-family dwellings; however, you are required to hire a state-licensed well-driller.